Series: Ghostwriting for Skeptics

 This entry is part 6 of 8 in the series Ghostwriting for Skeptics

-The fear of losing control of your own book to the person you hired to write it is reasonable on the face of it and almost entirely solved by the contract.
-A working ghostwriting engagement is structured as work-for-hire, which means you own everything from the first draft onward.
-The writer…
+The fear of losing control of your own book to the person you hired to write it is reasonable on its face and almost entirely solved by the contract.
+A real engagement is work-for-hire: you own everything from the first draft, and the writer keeps nothing.
+Beyond ownership, the process keeps you steering throughout.
+Here is exactly how control and ownership actually work.

 Read More »